-Relations between Switzerland and Egypt have a long tradition.
-Egypt has always played a pivotal role in Swiss trade with the Middle East and Africa.
-A trade mission was opened as long ago as 1909.
+Switzerland and Egypt have a long tradition of relations.
+Egypt has always played an important role in Switzerland's trade with the Middle East and Africa, with a Swiss representation for trading purposes being opened there as early as 1909.

 Bilateral relations Switzerland–Egypt